splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-windows.rst

 .. toctree::
     :hidden:

-    Zero-code instrumentation <windows/windows-backend>
+    Language runtimes <windows/windows-backend>

 .. include:: /_includes/gdi/auto-discovery-intro.rst

+.. raw:: html

+    <h2>Get started</h2>

 The Collector for Windows does not support automatic discovery of services.

 To enable the Collector's zero-code instrumentation of back-end applications written in .NET see :ref:`windows-backend-auto-discovery`.
+With this option you won't have to install and configure your instrumentation agents separately.